Redocly/redocly-cli/docs/custom-plugins/extended-types.md

 # Type extensions in plugins

 Redocly CLI in its core has a type tree which defines the structure of the API definition.
-Redocly CLI then uses it to do type-aware traversal of OpenAPI Document.
+Redocly CLI then uses it to do a type-aware traversal of an OpenAPI definition.

 The type tree is built from top level `Types` which can link to child types.
 For example, here is a [visual reference to the OpenAPI types structure](../../openapi-visual-reference/openapi-node-types.md).
 You can also check [the code itself](https://github.com/Redocly/redocly-cli/tree/main/packages/core/src/types) for information about specific versions of OpenAPI and other supported document types.